Mayoral elections in South Bend, Indiana

-Elections are held in South Bend, Indiana, to elect the city's mayor.
-Such elections are regularly scheduled to be held every four years, in the year immediately preceding that of United States presidential elections.
+Mayoral elections are held in South Bend, Indiana for the city's mayor every four years in the year immediately preceding that of United States presidential elections.
 South Bend held its first mayoral election in 1865, the year in which the city was incorporated (electing William G. George, its first mayor).
 This first mayoral election took place in early June 1865, only two weeks after the formal incorporation of the city.

 Elections before 1963

 1963

 The 1963 South Bend, Indiana mayoral election was held on November 5, 1963.
 It saw the election of Republican nominee Lloyd M. Allen.

 Incumbent Democrat Frank J. Bruggner, who had reluctantly assumed the office after Edward F. Voorde's death in an automobile accident, did not seek reelection to the office.

 This is the last time that a non-incumbent Republican won a South Bend mayoral election.

 Primaries

 Democratic primary

 Two candidates faced each other in the Democratic primary.
 Paul Krueper was favored by voters on the East Side and had the support of the Democratic establishment.
 However, Eugene Pajakowki was favored by voters on the West Side, which had a significant Polish-American vote at the time.
 The South Bend Tribune's political writer at the time, James Carroll, described the primary the two men waged as being, "one of the meanest in Democratic history".
 Krueper prevailed in the primary, but the ugliness of the primary had split the party.
 The party largely split along geographic lines, the city's East Side versus its West Side.